mapcentia/ogr2postgis/README.md

 -t --t_srs              Fallback target SRS.
 Will be used if no authority name/code is available.
 Defaults to EPSG:4326.
 -s --s_srs              Fallback source SRS.
 Will be used if file doesn't contain projection information.
 -n --nln                Alternative table name.
 Can only be used when importing single file - not directories unless --append is used.
--i --import             Optional.
-Import found files into PostgreSQL/PostGIS [default: false] -p --p_multi            Promote single geometries to multi part. [default: false] -a --append             Append to existing layer instead of creating new. [default: false] -c --connection         PGDATASOURCE postgres datasource.
+-e --encoding           Fallback encoding.
+Will be used if UTF8 fails [default: "LATIN1"] -i --import             Import found files into PostgreSQL/PostGIS [default: false] -p --p_multi            Promote single geometries to multi part. [default: false] -a --append             Append to existing layer instead of creating new. [default: false] -c --connection         PGDATASOURCE postgres datasource.
 E.g."dbname='databasename' host='addr' port='5432' user='x' password='y'"